drmocm/DD_SX8_SDR/README.md

 `./ddsx8-spec -f 1030000  -k -t -o test.csv`

-to get the spectrum around 1030000 kHz with the (for now) fixed bandwidth of 51200 kHz and write it to a CSV file, which could be visualizprogram like gnuplot (see test.gnuplot).
+to get the spectrum around 1030000 kHz with the (for now) fixed bandwidth of 51200 kHz and write it to a CSV file, which could be visualized by using a program like gnuplot (see test.gnuplot).
 I switch off the AGC, but with -b you can turn it back on (see dvb.h and dvb.c on how to do it).
+It should stay off for a full spectrum scan.

-If you select the PAM format as output you can use ffplay to view the data as single image:
+If you select the PAM format as output you can use ffplay to view the data as single image via a pipe:

 `./ddsx8-spec -f 1030000  -k  | ffplay -f pam_pipe -`